What is acetone?

 When a smaller flow rate or dosing is required, air operated diaphragm or peristaltic hose pumps are suitable.
 If container transfer is required, AODD and hose pumps allow for short periods of dry-running.

-AODD pumps should have an aluminum or stainless-steel body with stainless steel seats and PTFE ball valves.
-If you require an aluminum or stainless-steel body with stainless steel seats and PTFE ball valves are compatible.
+AODD pumps should have an aluminium or stainless-steel body with stainless steel seats and PTFE ball valves.
+If you require an aluminium or stainless-steel body with stainless steel seats and PTFE ball valves are compatible.

 If transferring from drums, you can use the Techniflo drum pumps made from stainless steel construction.
 Hand operated, air or electric options are available.